kkumer/gepard/README.md

 as well as `pip`, which all major Linux distributions have as standard package.
 See the documentation for alternative instalation from sources, which is also easy.

-Gepard is developed on Linux, but is tested also on Windows and MacOS.
+Gepard is developed on Linux, but official releases are tested also on Windows and MacOS.
 Please complain if you have problems.